 This bacterium can lead to Legionnaires' disease or the Pontiac fever.
 Although most people that come in contact with the bacterium do not become ill; there is a group of people that are known to be more susceptible.
 These people include but are not limited to smokers, individuals over the age of 50, those who suffer from lung and autoimmune diseases.
-Someone may contract the bacterium when they inhale spores or mist that is contaminated.
+This could be contracted when contaminated water is inhaled or aspirated into the lungs.

-Legionella pneumophila can thrive in areas like cooling towers and evaporative condensers; both of which are wet-type, heat rejection devices which can produce large volumes of mist.
+Legionella pneumophila can thrive in areas such as cooling towers and evaporative condensers; both of which are wet-type, heat rejection devices which can produce large volumes of mist.

-Rochester Midland’s Risk Minimization Program offers customized ways to demonstrate “reasonable care” against potential litigation and associated health risks.
-The plan provides processes for managing pathogenic biological agents with the uses of ozone or biocides.
+Rochester Midland’s Risk Minimization Program offers customized ways to demonstrate contingency management against potential litigation and associated health risks.
+The plan provides management of pathogenic biological agents with opportunities to use ozone or biocides.